rajangdavis/osvc_node/README.md

 ## Use Cases
 You can use this Node Library for basic scripting and microservices.

-# Please use this as a server side library *only*.
-While it is theoretically possible to utilize this library in a browser, it is not recommended as a matter of security.

 The main features that work to date are as follows: